 - Test scores from a general knowledge teaching certification exam, professional education teacher certification exam, and a content-specific test for the grade or subject the student wants to teach

 - Background check

 Teachers can also receive a National Board for Professional Teaching Standards Certification (NBPTS).
-NBPTS certification does not replace state licensing but does complement it.
+NBPTS does not replace state licensing but does complement it.
 This certification requires applicants to have a bachelor’s degree from an accredited institution, a valid teaching license, and three years of teaching experience.
 Certification is known for being rigorous and is a voluntary assessment program with a peer-review process.

 Many schools offer different teaching degrees online.
 Without further ado…